-The market for fine instruments is generally priced in US\$.
 For the purposes of valuation of any particular instrument at any particular Valuation Date, the Trustee will use the AUD\$/US\$ average rate (as published by the Reserve Bank of Australia) for the month prior to the Valuation Date.
-The current and previous valuation and unit prices of the Fund are listed in Section 11.3.

 5. DISTRIBUTIONS